NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Ceremony of Aeon's Guidance.md

 Your patron aeon has allowed you to call upon their gifts to serve their ends.
-You can cast [[Spells/Augury|Augury]] and [[Spells/Calm|Calm]] each once per day as 2nd-rank divine innate spells.
+You can cast [[Augury|Augury]] and [[Calm|Calm]] each once per day as 2nd-rank divine innate spells.

 *Source: Pathfinder Lost Omens: The Mwangi Expanse* *OGL*